Filmfest München

-The Munich International Film Festival (Filmfest München) is the largest summer film festival in Germany and second only in size and importance to the Berlinale.
-It has been held annually since 1983 and takes place in late-June/early-July.
-The latest festival was held from June 23 to July 2, 2022.
+The Munich International Film Festival (Filmfest München) is the largest summer film festival in Germany and second in size and importance to the Berlinale.
+It is held annually since 1983 and takes place in late June or early July.
 It presents feature films and feature-length documentaries.
-The festival is also proud of the role it plays in discovering talented and innovative young filmmakers.
-With the exception of retrospectives, tributes and homages, all of the films screened are German premieres and many are European and world premieres.
+The festival has identified emerging young filmmakers known for their talent and innovation, a practice that remains ongoing.
+With the exception of retrospectives, tributes and homages, all of the films screened are German, European and world premieres.
 There are a dozen competitions with prizes worth over €250,000 which are donated by the festival's major sponsors and partners.

+The 42nd Munich International Film Festival took place from 27 June to 6 July 2025.
+It presented 164 films from 54 countries, including 141 premieres.
+Gillian Anderson an American actress, writer, and activist, was honoured with the CineMerit Award for her outstanding contributions to the art of film.